 How many women have had anal sex?
 Is it possible for a woman to enjoy it and even orgasm from it?
 Or do women just have anal sex because they feel pressure from their partners?

-Although anal sex is an activity most commonly associated with gay men, there are people of all genders and sexual identities who practice and enjoy it.
+Although anal sex is an activity people most commonly associate with gay men, there are people of all genders and sexual identities who practice and enjoy it.
 So just how many women have tried anal sex?
 Data from nationally representative U.S. surveys indicate that just over one-third of adult women aged 25-44 report that they have had anal sex with a man at least once before , and about one-fifth of women in this age group report having done so during the past year .
 These numbers have increased significantly over the past few decades.
 For example, if you look at national survey data from the 1990s, you will see that about one-fifth of women reported having ever had anal sex, and fewer than one-tenth reported having done it in the past year .

-If so many women are having anal sex, does that mean that they are enjoying it?
 There seems to be a common perception that women can’t possibly like receiving anal sex.
 For example, consider this conclusion from a 1987 study of women's sexual attitudes: “anal sex is (like rape) a sexual activity that women sometimes engage in but seldom enjoy” .
 Whoa.
 There are a lot of things wrong with that sentence!
 For one thing, likening consensual anal sex to rape is highly problematic because one of those activities is voluntary and the other isn't—but saying that rape is “seldom enjoyed” is even worse because that’s like saying that women don’t like being raped all of the time, but they do like it sometimes.
 This is not OK.
 However, I think this sentence exemplifies a popular view of receptive anal sex: no one in their right mind wants to do it voluntarily, and if they do, they’re certainly not going to like it.

-However, research suggests that many women actually do enjoy anal sex and derive sexual pleasure from the sensations that go along with it .
+By contrast, research suggests that many women actually do enjoy anal sex and derive sexual pleasure from the sensations that go along with it .
 For example, consider the following quotes given by women in a study of their anal sex practices:

 “I like it.
 If I have anal sex, I have orgasms.
 So it's just like I'm having the regular missionary sex.
 It's just like that.
 My body likes it.”